Flux159/cassie-odm/README.md

 * Counters are not supported by Cassie
 * Stream rows - node-cassandra-cql supports it, but it was failing in Cassie's tests, so its not included
 * Change type of defined columns - should be possible, but need a translation layer between Cassandra's Java Marshaller classes and Cassie types
-* Not on roadmap: Connecting to multiple keyspaces (ie multi-tenancy with one app) - Can currently use a new connection and manually run CQL, but can't sync over multiple keyspaces because schemas and models are tied to a single cassie instance.
+* Not on roadmap: Connecting to multiple keyspaces (ie keyspace multi-tenancy with one app) - Can currently use a new connection and manually run CQL, but can't sync over multiple keyspaces because schemas and models are tied to a single cassie instance.
 Current way to deal with this is to use a separate server process (ie a different express/nodejs server process) and don't do multitenancy over multiple keyspaces in the same server process.

 Driver Side:
 * Input Streaming - not supported by node-cassandra-cql yet
 * SSL Connections - not supported by node-cassandra-cql yet
 * Auto determine other hosts - not supported by node-cassandra-cql yet
-* "Smart connections" - Only send CQL request to the hosts that contain the data (requires knowing about how the data is sharded)
+* "Smart connections" - Only send CQL request to the hosts that contain the data (requires knowing about how the data is sharded) - this might have to be based on your Schemas
 * Possibly switch to officially supported native C/C++ driver when out of beta (would need to test performance and wrap in javascript) - https://github.com/datastax/cpp-driver

 Testing & Development